Updated August 2019

 9. Join In The Action At Alive After 5

-Every summer, Boise holds a FREE, outdoor Summer concert series in the middle of the Grove Plaza downtown.
+Every summer, the city of Boise holds a FREE, outdoor Summer concert series in the middle of the Grove Plaza downtown.

 We came to check out the scene and stayed for the fun vibe, delicious food, and the chance to explore the city some more!
 Learn more about Alive after Five here!